Azure/bicep-registry-modules/modules/deployment-scripts/create-kv-certificate/README.md

 # Key Vault Certificate Creation

-Create Key Vault self-signed certificates.
+Create Key Vault certificates.
 Requires Key Vaults to be using RBAC Authorization, not Access Policies.

+## Description

+Using this Bicep module, you can automate the creation of a certificate within an Azure Key Vault.
+To create a signed certificate first configure a certificate issuer within Key Vault.
+Then set the `issuerName` parameter.

+This module is based on the `az cli certificate` create command and more information can be found [here](https://docs.microsoft.com/en-us/cli/azure/keyvault/certificate?view=azure-cli-latest#az-keyvault-certificate-create)

 ## Parameters